Shnapa/Microservices_Basics/README.md

 ---

-## Step 1 — All services registered on config-server
+## All services registered on config-server

 After running `docker-compose up --build`, all 9 containers started.
 Each service registers itself on config-server at startup via a POST request.
 To verify: